Contemplating purchasing a new home in Burleson? Top Texas Realty can help.

-Purchasing a home is intimidating for many people, but with some planning ahead of time, it's not too hard.
+Purchasing a home intimidates many people.
+However, with some planning ahead of time, it's not too difficult.

-These are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-Should you have questions about this information or if you're ready to get started, simply contact me here or e-mail me at .
+Should you have questions about any of this information or if you're ready to get started, just contact me here or e-mail me at .

-Step 2 – Communicate with a real estate agent in Burleson
+Step 2 – Get in touch with a real estate agent

-We'll discuss the mortgage industry, other economic factors that may affect your buying decision today or in the future, as well as neighborhoods and schools in the Burleson area.
+We'll discuss the mortgage and housing industries, other economic factors that could affect your buying decision today or in the future, as well as neighborhoods and school districts in the Burleson area.

-I'll also assist you in getting started on your loan.
+I'll also help you get started on your loan.

-They'll help you decide which type of loan is best for you, as well as help you get qualified.
+They will assist you in figuring out which type of loan is best for you and help you get qualified.

 Step 3 – Start house-hunting

-After our first meeting, I'll start searching for homes on the market that meet your needs.
+Following our first meeting, I'll begin finding available homes on the market that meet your needs.

-I'll research many of the homes and remove the duds, and then we'll set up appointments to tour the houses when it's convenient for you.
+I'll get a sneak peek of many of the houses and exclude the bad ones, and then we'll book appointments to view the homes whenever it's convenient for you.

-As we view homes, I'll call attention to positive features and negative ones.
-I'll even ask you to talk about things you like and dislike.
+As we view houses, I'll identify good features, as well as negative ones.
+And I'll ask you what things you like and dislike.

-Usually, buyers amend their wish list as we view homes and some things become more essential than others.
+As a rule, buyers amend their must-have list as we view homes and some things become far more necessary than others.

-If that's the situation, I'll search all the listings another time and narrow it down to the house you've been waiting for.
+If that's the case, I'll search all the listings once again and narrow it down to the home you've been wishing for.

 Step 4 – Comprehend the market

-An agent's knowledge of the Burleson market is an imperative agent in your house search.
-And I can assure you I'm conscious of all the neighborhoods and school districts, and I will let you know which districts are "hot" and require immediate action and the ones that are "cold" and allow for cautiousness.
+Your agent's understanding of the Burleson home market is a necessary element in your house search.
+And I can assure you I'm mindful of all the neighborhoods and school districts, and I can communicate which areas are "hot" and demand immediate action and the ones that are "cold" and allow for thoughtful consideration.

-When we view homes, I'll make sure to communicate when the seller's list price has room for bargaining and when I trust the home is "priced to sell."
+When we tour houses, I'll make sure to communicate if the list price has room for negotiation or if I believe the home is "priced to sell."

-When working with an agent, be careful and be sure to ask plenty of questions.
-Any real estate agent will convince you they understand the market.
+When working with an agent, be careful and make sure you ask plenty of questions.
+Any real estate agent in Burleson will tell you they comprehend the home market.

-If things don't add up, just call me at (817) 744-8300 or e-mail me at , and I'll be more than happy to answer any questions you may have.
-My market expertise will keep you a step ahead throughout the entire deal.
+If it seems like they don't know everything, just call me at (817) 744-8300 or e-mail me at , and I'll be more than happy to answer any questions you may have.
+My market knowledge will help you stay a step ahead throughout the entire process.

-Step 5 – Find the house of your dreams
+Step 5 – Find the home you've been looking for

-We'll find the home of your dreams in Burleson, and when that happens, I'll precisely develop your home purchase offer.
+We'll find the home of your dreams in Burleson, and when we do, I'll precisely create your real estate purchase offer.
 The offer will be made to fit your needs and the home.
-We'll include a lot of contingencies, such as obtaining financing, finishing the home inspection, and a clear title.
+We'll include several contingencies, such as acquiring financing, completing the inspection, and a clear title.

-When we submit your purchase offer, you'll need to submit "earnest money."
-This is a cash deposit made to the home seller to secure the offer to purchase the property and is typically applied to the cost of closing.
-If the offer is accepted, we should close within 30 to 60 days after.
-This allows plenty of time for your mortgage financing.
+When turning in your offer, most likely you'll need to submit "earnest money."
+This is a cash deposit submitted to the home seller to secure the offer to buy the property, and it's most often put towards the closing costs.
+If the seller accepts your offer, we should close on the property within 30 to 60 days after.
+This allows necessary time for your mortgage financing.

 Step 6 – Negotiate the deal

-Unfortunately most deals don't close on the beginning offer.
-It's extremely common to receive a counter offer.
-Don't let it intimidate you.
-We'll consider whether or not to take the counter offer, present our own counter offer, or decline the seller's offer and move on.
+Most contracts don't close on the beginning offer, and it's widely common to receive a counter offer.
+But don't let this alarm you.
+We'll talk about whether or not to agree to the counter offer, present our own counter offer, or refuse the seller's offer and move on.

-After we sign the final contract, you'll begin working with your mortgage lender to close the loan.
+After the contract is complete, you'll begin working with your lender to close the loan.

-It shouldn't be a long process at all if you're pre-qualified, but you'll need to stay in close contact with your mortgage lender.
+If you've been pre-approved, this won't take much time at all, but you'll want to stay in close contact with your mortgage lender.

-And I'll care for all the property information your lender needs to close the loan.
+And I'll care for all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) of your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of accepting your loan application.
+Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of getting your application.
+You'll get a Loan Estimate (LE) detailing closing costs from your lender within three days of accepting your loan application.

-This estimate is formed from the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a narrow range of accuracy.
-I'll review the estimate and let you know if it all looks permissible.
+This estimate rests on the loan amount.
+RESPA requirements order that it has to contain all closing costs and fall within a strict range of accuracy, and I'll analyze the estimate and let you know if it all looks good.

 Then we'll close on your home.
-This will most likely occur at a title company or escrow office and will most often be a smooth and peaceful affair.
+This will probably take place at a title company or escrow office and will likely be a smooth and easygoing occasion.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, just call me at (817) 744-8300 or e-mail me at .
+And if you have any questions, just contact me at (817) 744-8300 or e-mail me at .